ArasLabs/SQL-import-for-SSR-Migration/README.md

 3. In the `<ReferencedAssemblies>` tag, add the following line: `<name>$(binpath)/Microsoft.SqlServer.TransactSql.ScriptDom.dll</name>`
 4. Within the CSharp Template (around line 300) add the following Using directive to the collection at the top `using Microsoft.SqlServer.TransactSql.ScriptDom;`
 5. Reset IIS
+6. Open up the Aras Package Import tool.
+7. Enter your instance URL and click login to be directed to the login screen. <b>Note:</b> You must log in as `root` for the package import to succeed!
+8. Enter the path to your local ..\CustomFormCSS\Import\imports.mf file in the Manifest File field.
+9. Select labs_SqlImporter in the Available for Import field.
+10. Select Type = Merge and Mode = Thorough Mode.
+11. Click Import in the top left corner.
+12. Close the Aras Package Import tool.

-You are now ready to login to Aras and try out this TOC Search Bar.
+You are now ready to login to Aras and start importing your Self Service Reports.

 ## Usage